cotes2020/jekyll-theme-chirpy/_posts/10CyberAttack/SocialEngineering/2018-10-5-Phishing.md

 - verification/potection involve human action

+- Session cookie
+  - app should set session cookie

+- Security token + Session cookie
+  - limit:
+    - meant to be temporary
+    - meant to be echanged for user information only
+    - one time use
+    - same ip from who generate and who use it
   - enhanced Authentication flow
-  - User login to app
+    - User reach app
     - app redirect user to Authentication server
-  - user pass login in Authentication server and get returned App cookie
+    - app pass login pin to Authentication server and get returned security token
-  - user login to app with App cookie to exchange the token for user info
+    - user login to app with security token to exchange the Session token for user info
     - app validate the cookie with Authentication server
     - app return user info to user

-App cookie
+- Device token (tidy to HW) + Security token + Session cookie
+  - limit:
+    - gap:
+      - create mv with Hardware ID
+  - enhanced Authentication flow
+    - User reach app
-- meant to be temporary
+    - app redirect user to system chain
-- meant to be echanged for user information only

-Session cookie
+    - app pass login pin to system chain and get returned Device cookie
-- app should set session cookie
+    - app ping Authentication server with Device cookie and login pin
+    - Authentication server return the Session token
+    - app send and store the Session token in login chain
+    - app ping Authentication server with Session token
+    - Authentication server return security token
+    - user got security token

 ---